aaronfeingold/SpotifyProject/README.md

 3. Third, change the file name of *test.json* to *data.json*.

 4. Fourth, in your terminal, run:
-    > $ pipenv install
+    > $ pipenv install --dev

-5. If the data is correctly inserted, and package dependencies are now available on you local environment, in your terminal, run:
+5. If the data is correctly inserted, and package dependencies are now available on you local environment, in your terminal, run the test:
-    > $ python test.py
+    > $ python main.py
     >

 6. Last, your console should print either done or errors; your phone should receive a text message with links to--potentially--good music.